luka2220/markdown-previewer/README.md

 My first lua project to become more familair with the syntax and semantics

+## TODOs

+- [x] read in a file as a program arg and verify it is valid
+- [x] validate that the file is a markdown file
+- [x] convert the markdown file to an html file via lunamark
+- [x] open the html file in the browser via a os command `open markdown.html`

 ## Planning

 - To display it as formatted Markdown in a browser, it needs to be converted it to HTML